 The bathroom was the room furthest back, and it was at ground level because of the way the buildings on Main Street are set into the hill.

 Shawnee is obviously on the rocks economically.
-Employment here in Perry County is extremely low, and it is a sharp contrast to the situation here one hundred years ago.
+Employment Perry County is extremely low, and it is a sharp contrast to the situation 100 years ago.
 The intervening decades saw a precipitous decline in population and, consequently, occupancy of the properties which once served coal miners and mill workers.

 However, in the midst of all this vacancy and neglect, there are still signs of community.
 A few are prominent when you first enter Shawnee from Route 93.

 On the left, painted onto the back of the town's only restaurant, you'll find a colorful, surreal mural done by local kids under the guidance of art teacher Geoff Schenkel.
-Similar murals have been done in the towns of Harmar and Trimble; to read more about the project visit its website here.
+Similar murals were done in the towns of Harmar and Trimble.

 There's also a small park with a gazebo near the bar, and a restored train car on a decorative siding.
 These touches mesh oddly with things like the abandoned stores, the steep and narrow brick alleys, the foundation of a church which burned years ago.
-It's this contrast which gives Shawnee its truly unique ambience.
+It's this contrast which gives Shawnee its one-of-a-kind, creepy-ass ambience.